Version: v2.4.0

 insert

-Insert one or more records into the table.
+Insert one or more records into a table.

 table [string]